 The result of Anderson’s vision, twenty years out, is a company that remains extremely successful and is populated by employees who are eager to come to work every day.

-Almost every job gives employees the opportunity to make someone’s life better.
 But most people don’t enjoy workdays like this.
 Companies are so in the thrall of Smith’s erroneous assumptions that they are blind to the benefits that would come their way if they made the workplace into a place that people wanted to be.
 As distinguished economist John Maynard Keynes said, “Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist.”

 If we are mindful of the role that ideology plays in shaping our conceptions of what people want from work, we can change the workplace.
 We can “invent” a human nature that is quite different from the ideas we inherited from Adam Smith.